sunfishcode/rfcs/text/0000-io-safety.md

 The reference-level explanation mentions [The Rust Book].
 Is it important to update this?
 Are there more references that we should update?

+An issue that's out of scope is the issue that as of [rust-lang/rust#76969], `RawFd` implements `FromRawFd` and doesn't own the file descriptor, meaning that the existing comments about `FromRawFd` implementations "consuming ownership" aren't accurate.
+This is an independent issue however, and can be addressed in the future independently of the solution that comes out of this RFC.

 # Future possibilities
 [future-possibilities]: #future-possibilities